Test Center Procedures and Regulations for Paper-delivered Tests

 Reporting Suspicious Behavior

+ETS takes test security very seriously.
 Although tests are administered under strict supervision and security measures, testing irregularities may sometimes occur.
 Please contact ETS as soon as possible to report any observed irregular behavior — for example, someone copying from another test taker, taking a test for someone else, having access to test questions before the exam, or using notes or unauthorized aids.
 All information will be held in strictest confidence.
+Reports of cheating will be investigated thoroughly and offenders may be prosecuted to the fullest extent of the applicable laws.

 Dismissal from a Test Center